 This course integrates field, laboratory, computing, and statistical methodologies commonly employed in environmental sampling.
 The course will also emphasize professional presentation and scientific report writing skills.
 It includes a mandatory weekend field trip, as well as local field trips.
-Prerequisite: BIO 101 and (BIO 102 or BIO 103) and MAT 201
+Prerequisite: One 100-level science course